JeffersonLab/solid_release/howto_evgen.md

+here are instructions of running and compiling them using container at jlab ifarm (running on OSG will come later)

-The top level location on ifarm is /scigroup/cvmfs/halla/solid/soft, which is auto synced on OSG at /cvmfs/oasis.opensciencegrid.org/jlab/halla/solid/soft/
+The top level location is /scigroup/cvmfs/halla/solid/soft, which is auto synced on OSG at /cvmfs/oasis.opensciencegrid.org/jlab/halla/solid/soft/

 The container file is at "container/jeffersonlab_solidevgen_\*.sif"